Borrowed Bites

 • Instead of lemon scones, try orange!

-• Mix in fresh strawberries or raspberries.
+• Mix in fresh blueberries, strawberries or raspberries.

 • Add poppy seeds.